 Diagnostic logs provide rich information about operations and errors that are important for auditing and troubleshooting.
 Diagnostic logs differ from activity logs.

 Activity logs provide insights into the operations done on Azure resources.
-Diagnostic logs provide insight into operations that your resource performed.
+Diagnostic logs provide insight into operations that your resource has done.
 For more information, see Azure Monitor diagnostic logs.

-To configure diagnostic logs for your Front Door Service:
+To configure diagnostic logs for your Front Door:

 Choose Diagnostic settings.